Network Capabilities

 )

-await page.on(
+await browser.continue_request(

 )